Scalingo/java-war-buildpack/README.md

 its root directory.
-It will download the [Webapp Runner](https://github.com/jsimone/webapp-runner/) from the [Maven website](http://central.maven.org/maven2/com/github/jsimone/webapp-runner/) and execute a web process with the command `java -jar webapp-runner.jar my-app.war`.
+It will download the [Webapp Runner](https://github.com/jsimone/webapp-runner/) from the [Maven website](http://central.maven.org/maven2/com/github/jsimone/webapp-runner/) and execute a web process with the command `java -jar /usr/local/bin/webapp-runner.jar my-app.war`.

 ## License